-You are cordially invited to attend the annual meeting of the shareholders of Parker-Hannifin Corporation.
-The meeting will be held at our headquarters located at 6035 Parkland Boulevard, Cleveland, Ohio 44124-4141, on Wednesday, October 26, 2011, at 9:00 a.m., Eastern Daylight Time, for the following purposes:
+You are cordially invited to attend the Annual Meeting of Shareholders of Parker-Hannifin Corporation.
+The meeting will be held at our headquarters located at 6035 Parkland Boulevard, Cleveland, Ohio 44124-4141, on Wednesday, October 23, 2013, at 9:00 a.m., Eastern Daylight Time, for the following purposes:

-- 1. To elect Robert G. Bohn, Linda S. Harty, William E. Kassling, Robert J. Kohlhepp, Klaus-Peter Müller, Candy M. Obourn, Joseph M. Scaminace, Wolfgang R. Schmitt, Åke Svensson, James L. Wainscott, and Donald E. Washkewicz as Directors for a term expiring at the Annual Meeting of Shareholders in 2012; - 2.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2012; - 3.
-To consider and vote upon a proposal to approve, on a non-binding, advisory basis, the compensation of our named executive officers; - 4.
-To consider and vote upon a proposal to determine, on a non-binding, advisory basis, whether an advisory shareholder vote on the compensation of our named executive officers will occur every 1, 2, or 3 years; - 5.
-To consider and vote upon a shareholder proposal to amend the Code of Regulations to separate the roles of Chairman of the Board and Chief Executive Officer; and - 6.
+- To elect Robert G. Bohn, Linda S. Harty, William E. Kassling, Robert J. Kohlhepp, Kevin A. Lobo, Klaus-Peter Müller, Candy M. Obourn, Joseph M. Scaminace, Wolfgang R. Schmitt, Åke Svensson, James L. Wainscott and Donald E. Washkewicz as Directors for a term expiring at the Annual Meeting of Shareholders in 2014; - 2.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2014; - 3.
+To approve, on a non-binding, advisory basis, the compensation of our named executive officers; and - 4.
 To transact such other business as may properly come before the meeting.

-Shareholders of record at the close of business on August 31, 2011 are entitled to vote at the meeting.
+Shareholders of record at the close of business on August 30, 2013 are entitled to vote at the meeting.
 Your vote is important, so if you do not expect to attend the meeting, or if you do plan to attend but wish to vote by proxy, please mark, date, sign and return the enclosed proxy card promptly in the envelope provided or vote electronically via the internet or by telephone in accordance with the instructions on the enclosed proxy card.
-Please turn to the back page of this Proxy Statement for directions to attend the annual meeting.
+Please refer to the back page of this Proxy Statement for directions to attend the annual meeting.